google/osv.dev/gcp/appengine/blog/content/posts/introducing-broad-c-c++-support/index.md

 Vendored dependencies are included in a project by simply copying the code into the repository.
 Git commit information is not retained, so we need another way to determine whether a vulnerability is present.
 In these cases, OSV-Scanner uses the [determineversion API](https://google.github.io/osv.dev/post-v1-determineversion/) to estimate each dependency’s version (and associated commit), and match it to any known vulnerabilities.

 When we [released the API](https://osv.dev/blog/posts/using-the-determineversion-api/) in July, its use was limited to vulnerabilities found by [OSS-Fuzz](https://google.github.io/oss-fuzz/).
-Not all C/C++ projects are part of OSS-Fuzz, nor are all vulnerabilities for a given dependency found by OSS-Fuzz, so a number of vulnerabilities were left on the table.
-With the addition of the commit level vulnerability data from the NVD, this gap has been significantly narrowed. **This means that the determineversion API, and the associated OSV-Scanner functionality, can now be used for the majority of vendored C/C++ dependencies.**
+Not all C/C++ projects are part of OSS-Fuzz, nor are all vulnerabilities for a given dependency found by OSS-Fuzz, so users may not find all the vulnerabilities associated with their project.
+With the addition of the commit level vulnerability data from the NVD, this gap has been significantly narrowed. **The determineversion API, and the associated OSV-Scanner functionality, can now be used for the majority of vendored C/C++ dependencies.**

 Let’s consider the [OpenCV](https://github.com/opencv/opencv) project, which uses vendored dependencies.
 Working from commit `e9e6b1e22c1a966a81aca1217b16a51fe7311b3b`, OSV-Scanner is able to find a number of vulnerabilities from the vendored dependencies including: